Samuel-Boye-Abroquah/customer-segmentation-rfm-sql-powerbi/README.md

 Scores use `NTILE`, so customers with identical raw values (for example, all one-order customers) are separated by `customer_key`.
 Segments are therefore reproducible but not perfectly tie-safe.
 This and other limitations are documented, with a proposed v2, in [Documents/methodology.md](Documents/methodology.md).

-## 👤 Author
 ## 👤 About

-Built by **Samuel Boye Abroquah** — Quality Assurance Technician and Data Analytics Professional applying 12+ years of process-validation discipline to data engineering, business intelligence, and analytical system design.
+Built by **Samuel Boye Abroquah** — Quality Assurance & Data Analytics professional, applying 12+ years of process-validation discipline to data engineering, business intelligence, and analytical system design.

 - LinkedIn: https://linkedin.com/in/Samuel-Boye-Abroquah
 - GitHub: https://github.com/Samuel-Boye-Abroquah